jasnonaz/vibe-worldbuilding-mcp/README.md

 - **Structured Worldbuilding Prompts**: Guided workflows for developing different aspects of your world
 - **Content Management**: Save, read, and organize your worldbuilding content in markdown files
 - **Image Generation**: Create visual representations of your world elements using Google Imagen
+- **Static Site Generation**: Build beautiful websites from your worldbuilding content using Astro
 - **Consistency Tools**: Review and maintain coherence across your world's elements
 - **Flexible Workflow**: Support for both new projects and continuing existing work